AdaptableTools/ab-website/src/pages/grid-gurus/index.md

 templateKey: grid-gurus-page
 image: /img/blog-index.jpg
 video: ''
-cta1: Get in touch
+cta1: Get in touch LINK
-blogtitle: Grid Gurus News
 headline: >-
   Controlling data properly requires a range of tools and specialist skills.
   The AdapTable  \[Link] is only one part of the jigsaw.